tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development_c4.rst

    and test your armour on the test dummy found in ``^std/monster/test_dummy.c``.
 Clone the dummy, give it your armour, and it will automatically wear whatever you give it (or attempt to).

+Notice how the message change depending on how hard the dummy is hit.

+.. tip:

    Use ``equip dummy`` to monitor what the dummy is wearing, and ``equip`` to see which weapon you are doing damage with, and how it is impacting the dummy.

-.. tip:

    You will also see your skill ranks going up while doing this, ``skills`` to check.

 .. disqus::